stackhpc/stackhpc-release-train/docs/index.md

 Initially, only CentOS Stream 8 is supported as a host and container OS.
 Ubuntu support will follow.

-In future, the scope may expand to cover other software, such as Kubeternetes.
+In future, the scope may expand to cover other software, such as Kubernetes.

 ## Configuration